OrgaNiUS/OrgaNiUS/README.md

 ## Deployment

-This application is deployed on Heroku servers.
+This application is deployed on Heroku servers automatically using [Github Actions](.github/workflows/main.yml).

 Refer to the [Deployment Guide](deploy.md) for instructions on how to setup the deployment and for future deployments.